GitBugKing/GitBugKing-Topic-Modelling-on-Google-Retrieval-History-for-Enhancing-User-Experience/README.md

 Author: Zheng Liu
 Date: 07/2022 - 09/2022
-Summary: 2022 MSc graduation project in UoN which is a research about NLP, specially on Topic Modelling.
+Summary: 2022 MSc graduation project in UoN which is research about NLP, especially on Topic Modelling.

 This is the repository for the MSc project researched by Zheng Liu and supervised by Kai Xu in summer 2022.
 File structure is described as followed: